 There are two substantial theories of stardom which reach back to the eighties.
 They are distinct but not mutually exclusive and state what drives the demand for superstar services: according to Rosen (1981) this factor is superior talent combined with perfect reproducibility of art, whilst Adler (1985) claimed network externalities of popularity to be responsible.

 Pursuant to Rosen, poorer quality is an imperfect substitute for higher quality.
 He claims that small differences in talent translate to large earnings differentials.
-Then, most people are less satisfied with a performance of a less talented and cheaper artist when they have an opportunity to enjoy a top perfomance, even with the higher cost (Frey 1998).
+Then, most people are less satisfied with a performance of a less talented and cheaper artist when they have an opportunity to enjoy a top performance, even with the higher cost (Frey 1998).
 If the best artist is significantly better than the competition, “each consumer consuming the best” is a special case (Adler 2006).
 In this circumstances he becomes a monopolist whose profit maximizing strategy depends on the elasticity of demand for his product (if the demand is highly elastic, it pays off to serve the whole market).
-In Rosen’s model, there are two extreme options: either there is a very top artist who sets a high price and sells it to only a fraction of consumers (unless the damend is highly elastic) or there are several equally talented artists, one of which serves the whole market but is poor.
+In Rosen’s model, there are two extreme options: either there is a very top artist who sets a high price and sells it to only a fraction of consumers (unless the demand is highly elastic) or there are several equally talented artists, one of which serves the whole market but is poor.
 In conclusion, if a star is both extraordinarily popular and rich, his talent must be unquestionably greater than the rest.

 The second theory by Adler (1985) refers to the concept of “consumption capital” (Becker and Stigler 1977).
 Consumers built it in art and the larger it is, the greater the enjoyment from each encounter with its subject (art and artist).
-Consumption is a dynamic process rather than momentary experience and concumers want to consume the same art that others do, which is a key factor underlying production of superstars.
+Consumption is a dynamic process rather than momentary experience and consumers want to consume the same art that others do, which is a key factor underlying production of superstars.
 When the artist is popular, it is easier to find other people familiar with his works or media coverage.
-However, in Adler’s model, the emergence of a star is a chance event: counsumers first include artists randomly in their consumption basket, and it is “pure luck” that one artist ends up with more patrons than the rest.
+However, in Adler’s model, the emergence of a star is a chance event: consumers first include artists randomly in their consumption basket, and it is “pure luck” that one artist ends up with more patrons than the rest.
 It obviously gives him advantage, which can then snowball into superstardom.

 The third important theory of stardom comes from MacDonald (1988).
 He described a dynamic process through which stars arise.
 Each artist is capable of a good or bad performance.
 The difference in talent is then defined differently than in the two previous models: it is not the quality of performances but rather the probability that a particular performance will be good (constant throughout the artist’s career).
 But from the viewpoint of audiences, this probability is lower for a new performer than for a famous one.
 Those who perform poorly drop out, while good artists stay on the market and increase their probability of performing well in the future.
 In this way, artists with a good track record can appoint higher prices.
 In conclusion, artists of corresponding talent do equitably well.